Long before purchasing real estate in the metaverse, buying a domain name was one of few ways to own virtual property.

 Name servers are an essential part of the Domain Name System (DNS), which is the system that translates human-readable domain names into machine-readable IP addresses.
 The DNS system uses a hierarchical structure of name servers to manage and distribute domain name resolution requests.

 Why a domain name matters

 A good domain name will represent your brand online and act as your company’s home on the web.
-A good domain name affects your business in three main areas:
+A good domain name affects your business in several main areas:

 It’ll improve your brand’s SEO potential.
 While Google doesn’t determine website ranking based on a domain name alone, a good one can positively affect your site’s SEO (search engine optimization).
 Visitors unaware of your brand could click on your website from a search engine results page (SERP) if it matches their intent.
 For example, someone searching for backpacks will likely click on qualitypacks.com over an unfamiliar brand name.

 Tip: If you need some help to find the best domain name for your brand or business, try a domain name generator.
 This free tool can instantly get domain name ideas for your website that aligns with your branding and SEO strategy.

 How to register a domain name in 5 steps

 Before you can start choosing, you need to first know where to buy a domain name.
 A domain registrar is a company that reserves and manages domain names.
 While the Internet Corporation for Assigned Names and Numbers (ICANN) manages all domains worldwide, a registrar deals with ICANN on your behalf.